-If you lived or worked at Camp Lejeune at any point prior to 1988 and you were subsequently diagnosed with thyroid cancer, you may be able to bring a Camp Lejeune lawsuit and get financial compensation for your losses.
+If you lived or worked at Camp Lejeune at any point before 1988 and you were subsequently diagnosed with thyroid cancer, you may be able to bring a Camp Lejeune lawsuit and get financial compensation for your losses.

 On this page, our Camp Lejeune lawyers provide the following information:

 - A summary of the water contamination at Camp Lejeune